pchemguy/SQLite-SQL-Tutorial/Patterns Surrogate Variables.md

 SELECT * FROM folders;
 ~~~

 The *delimiters* query is an "immediate" query returning a single row and a single column *delimiter*.
-The *terms* table in the *folders* query is now joined with this *delimiters* query.
+This query is joined with the *terms* table in the *folders* query .
 The incurred performance penalty due to this join should be minimal, if not negligible.
-At the same time, the *delimiter* column can now act as a surrogate variable.
-The same consideration applies to the *strings* query.
+At the same time, **the *delimiter* column can now act as a surrogate variable.** The same consideration applies to the *strings* query.
 This query can now be parameterized:

 ~~~sql
 WITH